IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

   <img src="./images/image-20200728132038806.png" alt="image-20200728132038806" width="50%" />

+- Once imported, the next screen shows that it is a project of Type `appsodyExtension` and is a Java project.

 - Click `Finish`.
 A new Codewind project is created from the cloned repository.
 The application will be built and deployed on local docker container to run.
-The status will change to `Running` after a while.
+The status should change to `Running` after a while.

 #### 3.2 Create a new Project